MISP/misp-rfc/misp-object-template-format/raw.md

       "misp-attribute": "comment"
     },
     "card-security-code": {
-      "description": "Card security code as embossed or printed on the card.", "ui-priority": 0,
+      "description": "Card security code (CSC, CVD, CVV, CVC and SPC) as embossed or printed on the card.", "ui-priority": 0,
       "misp-attribute": "text"
     },